 Having an end-goal at university is a great motivator.
 It gives you a reason to slog on, helps focus your research and assignment choice and inspire you to achieve.
-If your goals have changed since you were a wide-eyed idealist when you enrolled, or have gone up in smoke after a brutal reality check, why not have a chat with a Program Advisor, Student Advisor, or our Career Hub?
+If your goals have changed since you were a wide-eyed idealist when you enrolled, or have gone up in smoke after a brutal reality check, why not have a chat with a Student Progress Advisor, or our Career Hub?
 They can help you rediscover your path or find a new one for you.

 Health is a huge factor in your success as a student and as a human.
 It is really important that you find a balance.
 Be it mental, physical, social, sexual or financial, poor health in any area of your life will eventually seeps in to every other facet.
 The university has an abundance of resources here.
-Your first step is to contact a Student Support Advisor, they’re an amazing team of people who can help you with all sorts of issues.
-Being a student at UON gives you access to mental health services, disability support, a GP, indigenous and foreign student support, an LGTBI network, clubs and societies, a gym with links to sporting clubs, dieticians, financial aid, free legal advice, you name it.
+Your first step is to contact a Student Progress Advisor, they’re an amazing team of people who can help you with all sorts of issues.
+Being a student at this University gives you access to mental health services, disability support, a GP, indigenous and foreign student support, an LGTBI network, clubs and societies, a gym with links to sporting clubs, dieticians, financial aid, free legal advice, you name it.
 If you’re having an issue with the university itself, perhaps you feel you are being treated inequitably, victimised or harassed by a member of staff you can find an advocate to help you.